News & Articles

 • sole proprietorship has no minimum requirement for business capital

-• the trade name should be related to the activity
+• The trade name should be related to the activity

 • sole proprietorship can have branches, which can perform all activities included in the license of the parent firm